Ang31D/shodan-cli/README.md

                         - 'starts|begins', 'ends': match if value of returned <json-path> matches condition of <value> for 'str' & 'int'
                         - 'len', 'min-len', 'max-len': match if length of returned <json-path> matches condition (same length, greater then equal or less then equal) of <value> for 'str', 'int', 'list', 'OrderedDict' & 'dict'
                         - 'gt', 'gte', 'lt', 'lte', 'eq': match if number of returned <json-path> matches condition (greater then, greater equal then, less then, less equal then, equal) of <value>
-                        supported conditional negation operators: '!' or 'not-'; when prefixed match on negated condition ('false' as 'true' and vice verse)
+                        supported conditional negation operators: '!' or 'not-'; when prefixed the condition match on negated condition ('false' as 'true' and vice verse)
-                                example: '_shodan:not-exists'
+                                example: -mc '_shodan:!exists', -mc _shodan.module:not-contains=http
                         default behaviours:
                         - By default match by 'case insensitive', 'case sensitive' match when 'condition' starts with an uppercase letter
                         - Missing condition as '<path>' defaults to '<path>:exists', only negated condition as '<path>:not' defaults to '<path>:not-exists'

-  --sort-date           Output services by scan date --head num            output first number of services --tail num            output last number of services -d, --service-data    Output service details
+  --sort-date           Output services by scan date, default port and scan date --head num            output first number of services --tail num            output last number of services -d, --service-data    Output service details